YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Yellowstone’s Grand Canyon may not be as big as the Grand Canyon in Arizona, but it is nonetheless breathtaking.

-• The Lower Falls at the canyon is 308 feet high and one of the most photographed features in all of Yellowstone. <Learn more>
+• The Lower Falls in the canyon is 308 feet high and one of the most photographed features in all of Yellowstone. <Learn more>

 • Artist Point - is an overlook point on the edge of a cliff on the south rim of the Grand Canyon.

-• Hayden Valley, Located in the center of the park, this is the best spot to see wildlife.
+• Hayden Valley, located in the center of the park, is the best spot to see wildlife.
 As you drive through the wide valley, you may spot herds of bison, some elk, and perhaps a grizzly bear.

 • When is the best time to watch wildlife?
 Animals are most active at dawn and dusk.
 Aim to be in the valleys before sunrise.